mhe/pynrrd/docs/source/user-guide.rst

 ------------------
 There are three functions that are used to read NRRD files: :meth:`read`, :meth:`read_header` and :meth:`read_data`. :meth:`read` is a convenience function that opens the file located at :obj:`filename` and calls :meth:`read_header` and :meth:`read_data` in succession and returns the data and header.

+Reading NRRD files using :meth:`read` or :meth:`read_data` will by default return arrays being indexed in Fortran order, i.e array elements are accessed by `data[x,y,z]`.
+This differs to the C-order, i.e. `data[z,y,x]`, which is more common in numpy.
+The :obj:`index_order` parameter can be used to specify which index ordering should be used on the returned array ('C' or 'F').
+The :obj:`index_order` parameter needs to be consistent with the parameter of same name in :meth:`write`.

 The :meth:`read` and :meth:`read_header` methods accept an optional parameter :obj:`custom_field_map` for parsing custom field types not listed in `Supported Fields`_ of the header.
 It is a :class:`dict` where the key is the custom field name and the value is a string identifying datatype for the custom field.
 See `Header datatypes`_ for a list of supported datatypes.

 The :obj:`file` parameter of :meth:`read_header` accepts a filename or a string iterator object to read the header from.
 If a filename is specified, then the file will be opened and closed after the header is read from it.
 If not specifying a filename, the :obj:`file` parameter can be any sort of iterator that returns a string each time :meth:`next` is called.
 The two common objects that meet these requirements are file objects and a list of strings.
 The :meth:`read_header` function returns a :class:`dict` with the field and parsed values as keys and values to the dictionary.